anthony-ng/DBCraigslist/README.md

 We'll only have two models in a one-to-many relationship; no different than your command-line TODO app.

-There is a skeleton available in `/source`, as per usual
+The challenge repo includes a Sinatra skeleton as usual.

 ## Releases